Heterolobosea: History

 The Heterolobosea were first defined by Page and Blanton in 1985 as a class of amoebae, and so only included those forms with amoeboid stages.
-Cavalier-Smith created the phylum Percolozoa for the extended group, together with the enigmatic flagellate Stephanopogon.
+Cavalier-Smith created the phylum Percolozoa for the extended group, together with the poorly understood genus Stephanopogon.

-Cavalier-Smith maintained the Heterolobosea as a class for amoeboid forms.
+Cavalier-Smith later maintained the Heterolobosea as a class for amoeboid forms.
 He has defined Percolozoa as "Heterolobosea plus Percolatea classis nov."